 Committee of Council to report to?
 Committee submits an annual report, doesn't formally present, but is available for questions.
 Not sure of value of reporting, the SPC never makes any specific requests or provides feedback.
 Doesn't affect which SPC MHAC reports to, sometimes dependent upon issue which SPC is most appropriate.
 Reporting to SPC- PDCS is working.
 Annual report at least should be presented by the Committee in order to make connection with Council.
-Board would value opportunity. have ability to report in person more often Thinks It's necessary but as a Committee without a Councillor, SASC is different than the majority of Committees. b.
-Are there matters that you believe the Committee should be reporting on that the Committee does not currenly report on?
+Board would value opportunity.
+No problem with that.
+Good to have the relationship.
+Good to have ability to report in person more often.
+Maybe other SPCs have issues SEAC could address as needed or as relevance dictates.
+Thinks it's necessary but as a Committee without a Councillor, SASC is different than the majority of Committees. clear line who the Committee is advising.
+The only requirement is Committee does not currenly report on?
 Nothing comes to mind.
 If SPC had interest in something the Committee could undertake, it would have more purpose and regular updates.
 See above.
 Nothing other than the annual report.
 Noted sometimes items come to MHAC after the fact.
 Not for this Committee.
 Doesn't believe so.
 Believes inherited some ways of doing things through Admin work on Placemaker Program and other aspects of public art and competitions. are acccessible in the future, needs work and No, the Committee is working at capacity.
 Does goal setting at start of the year and wishes it could do more but do good with how we react and report.
 No. Nothing comes to mind.
 C. Do you find the Committee provides value to Council and if so, in what way(s)?
 Having ability to provide a recommendation provides value to Council (eg. Rec to introduce bylaw re animals in back of pick-up trucks) Value added to public well-being.
 See above.
-Essential to have volunteers that are removed from Council and Admin Members active in heritage community. sensitive and impartial decisions on what to Provide expertise, Committee provides value to Council and has potential to provide more value.
+Council and Admin.
+Helps to manage sensitive and impartial decisions on what to name things and takes it out of Chambers.
+Committee and staff provide great value.
+Provide expertise, knowledge, art juries and committees are used quite commonly.
+Use objective criteria.
+Multiple opinions, good technical advice from City Staff.
+Provided comment on role of the Committee as it provides jury decisions on Placemaker Program.
+Lines of authority and governance need attention.
+Committee provides value to Council and has potential to provide more value.
 Committee values the work it can do.
-(Gave examples of initiatives) I think the information is valuable; not sure that it's acted upon in a meaningful way all the time Committee blend of agency and public is robust input.
+(Gave examples of initiatives) valuable; not sure that it's acted upon in a Committee blend of agency and public is robust input.
 We could be used more.
-10 When your Committee conducts its meetings what comments can you provide as to the meeting process? a Does it follow formal meeting procedures or is the meeting conducted in a more relaxed manner?
-Follows the agenda and offers feedback session at the meetings.
-Follows agenda and formal procedure.
-Formal motions are made, but meetings are relaxed, less formal.
-Process is ordered, collegial, relaxed, Good governance structure and high involvement from Committee Members Hybrid.
-Formal if needed.
+10 When your Committee conducts its meetings, what comments can you provide as to the meeting process? a Does it follow formal meeting procedures or Follows the agenda and stays to business. • 0 • 0.12 0 0 0 1 1 0 1 4 Formal motions are made, but meetings are relaxed, less formal.
+Process is ordered, collegial, relaxed.
+Good governance structure and high involvement from Committee Members. needed.
 Discussion always open.
-Follow a business-like meeting format.
-It's a blend, use forma procedures of motions and voting.
+Uses a combination of following rules for moving and voting, but members speaking is left relatively informal and Chair ensures no dominance. meeting format.
+It's a blend, use formal procedures of motions and voting.